Jane Goodall and friend

 To continue performing nicotine experiments on monkeys when the results of smoking are well-known in humans — whose smoking habits can still be studied directly — is shameful.

-As a result of Jane Goodall’s letter the research has been suspended.
+As a result of Jane Goodall’s letter the research was suspended.

 However, ‘scientists and leaders in the addiction community’ responded to the suspension with an open letter in which they attempted to justify animal experiments in addiction research.
 Among other claims, they say we need answers to the following questions that only animals testing can provide: